Geoffrey Cowan: Government service (1979–84; 1994–96)

-USC Annenberg School for Communication and Journalism (1996–present)
+USC Annenberg School for Communication and Journalism (since 1996)

 From 1996 to 2007, Cowan served as dean of the University of Southern California's Annenberg School for Communication & Journalism.
 At USC Annenberg, he launched academic programs in public diplomacy, specialized journalism, strategic public relations, global communication and online communities.
 Under his leadership, USC Annenberg's endowment rose from $6.5 million to $183.5 million.
 During that time, the number of full-time faculty nearly doubled and the Annenberg building was expanded and redecorated to promote and unify the school behind its brand.
 Cowan launched and remains involved with major USC Annenberg centers and projects, including the USC Center on Public Diplomacy, the Norman Lear Center, the Charles Annenberg Weingarten Program on Online Communities, the Knight Digital Media Center and the USC Annenberg School Center for the Digital Future.

 When he stepped down as dean in 2007, he was named a University Professor, the inaugural holder of the Annenberg Family Chair in Communication Leadership and founding director of the USC Annenberg Center on Communication Leadership & Policy, which he continues to direct.
 He holds a joint appointment in the USC Gould School of Law and teaches courses in communication, journalism and entrepreneurship.

 Annenberg Retreat at Sunnylands (2010–2016)

 In 2010, Cowan was named the first President of The Annenberg Foundation Trust at Sunnylands with a mandate to turn the 200-acre estate of Ambassador Walter Annenberg and his wife Leonore into "a venue for important retreats for top government officials and leaders in the fields of law, education, philanthropy, the arts, culture, science and medicine."
 Under his leadership, the Trustees and staff worked together to create a historic residence that provides a place of tranquility and hospitality where national and international leaders from a range of fields may convene to "promote world peace and facilitate international agreement."

 Since its official opening in 2012, Sunnylands has hosted several retreats on topics such as the rising sea levels and ocean acidification; the future of AIDS research; revolutionizing K-12 mathematics teaching and learning; mobile phones and public safety; and the US-Mexico relationship.
-Sunnylands has welcomed President Barack Obama on five occasions, including for two summits with other leaders: one with China's President Xi Jinping in June, 2013, and the other with King Abdullah II of Jordan in February, 2014.
+Sunnylands has welcomed President Barack Obama on five occasions, including for two summits with other leaders: one with CCP general secretary Xi Jinping in June, 2013, and the other with King Abdullah II of Jordan in February, 2014.